Art Therapy - Specialization in Counseling (M.A.)

 - Trauma-focused care and integration with art-based approaches.

-- Art therapy settings and cultures across a continuum of care including standard mental health agencies and community-based settings.
+- Clinical practice experience working with children through adults in a variety of agencies and across a continuum of care including standard mental health agencies and community-based settings.

 - The changing healthcare marketplace and the art therapy competencies most needed by employers.